henspace/text2lesson-docs/docs/writing/lesson-format.md

 - Each lesson comprises a number of _problems_.
 - Each _problem_ comprises a number of _elements_.

-Before the problems, the file can contain meta data for the lesson.
-Any lines which precede the first problem are automatically assumed to form the meta data.
+Before the problems, the file can contain [metadata](./metadata.md) for the lesson.
+Any lines which precede the first problem are automatically assumed to form the [metadata](./metadata.md).
-The _metadata_ is an advanced feature, so we'll ignore that for the moment.
+The [metadata](./metadata.md) is used to provide information about the lesson: who wrote it, how it is licensed and so on.

 # The basic problem elements